raystack/frontier/docs/docs/tenants/org.md

   </TabItem>
 </Tabs>

-3. To create an organization via the Admin Portal:
+3. To create an organization via the **Admin Portal**:

-i.
-Navigate to **Admin Portal > Organizations** from the sidebar
+   1. Navigate to **Admin Portal > Organizations** from the sidebar

-ii.
-Select **+ New Organization** from top right corner
+   2. Select **+ New Organization** from top right corner

-iii.
-Enter basic information for your organization, and select **Add Organization**.
+   3. Enter basic information for your organization, and select **Add Organization**.

 ---
-### Add users to an Organization
+### Add Users to an Organization

-Add a user to an organization.
+Add users to an organization.
 A user must exists in Shield before adding it to an org.
 This request will fail if the user doesn't exists.
+This API accepts a list of comma seperated (human) user IDs to be added to the organization.
+In case a user is already a member of the organization, no action will be taken for that particular user.

+**Required Authorization** : A user/service account with the role `Organization Admin` or `Organization Manager` is authorized to take this action.
+Also any user being assigned with custom role with `update` permission at `app/organization` namespace can also perform this action.

 1. Using the **`POST /v1beta1/organizations/:id/users`** API